mkucmus/shopware-app-get-shop-id/README.md

 ### For deployed instances

-upload an app via admin panel - will be installed and activated automatically.
+Download the repository in zip format and upload the compressed file via admin panel - will be installed and activated automatically.

 ### For locale instance